jrmi/ng-shared-object/README.md

 ## Connect to a wamp server
-Get a wamp router ([Crossbar](http://crossbar.io) for example) then init connection with the router :
+Get a wamp router ([Crossbar](http://crossbar.io) for example) then init connection with the router:
 ```javascript
 angular.config(function($wampProvider){
   $wampProvider.init {